CSCfi/csc-user-guide/docs/data/Allas/using_allas/swift_client.md

 ```bash
 $ swift delete --all
 ```
 **Please note:** Be careful with this command since it deletes all the content of the project and there might not be any backup of the data.
+Before using this command, be sure you do not need the data anymore or that you have a copy of the data somewhere else.

 &nbsp;